 For those who have not yet departed and purchased travel insurance prior to this date:

-If pre-booked travel arrangements are cancelled, delayed or rescheduled as a result of the Mt.
-Agung volcanic activity and you still remain in your home country, policy holders may be able to claim for cancellation or rearrangement of their journey (whichever is the lesser).
-It is recommended policy holders contact their travel agent or travel provider regarding the best option for altering the scheduled trip.
+If pre-booked travel arrangements were cancelled, delayed or rescheduled as a result of the Mt.
+Agung volcanic activity and the policy holder/s still remained in their home country, policy holders may have been able toclaim for cancellation or rearrangement of their journey (whichever is the lesser).
+It was recommended policy holders contact their travel agent or travel provider regarding the best option for altering the scheduled trip.
 Some travel providers may issue travellers with a range of penalty free options to amend travel arrangements.

 Claims Information For Travellers Already In Bali:

-If you know your claim will be covered by your policy, those insured under the policy must take all reasonable steps to reduce the cost of the claim and provide all supporting documentation of the event and expenses incurred.
+If you knew your claim would be covered by your policy those insured under the policy must take all reasonable steps to reduce the cost of the claim and provide all supporting documentation of the event and expenses incurred.

 For Policy Holders Without Cover For Natural Disasters:

-What Are The Next Steps To Take If You Are Stuck In Bali?
+What Are The Next Steps To Take If You Are Stuck In Bali During A Volcanic Event?

-Travellers should take all reasonable steps to minimize their expenses while they remain in Bali.
-This may include such things as rearranging your journey where possible.
+Travellers should take all reasonable steps to minimize their expenses while they remain in Bali during an eruption.
+This may include such things as rearranging the journey where possible.
 By 'reasonable', this generally means taking appropriate and consistent measures.
 For example, if you are looking for alternative travel arrangements from Bali, you should attempt to book the same fare class as your original arrangement.
-Each and every claim is assessed individually under the terms and conditions of your travel insurance policy, so be mindful there will come a time when your expenditure will have to be substantiated.
+Each and every claim is assessed individually under the terms and conditions of your travel insurance policy so be mindful there will come a time when your expenditure will have to be substantiated.

 If you are claiming cancellation or additional expenses you will need to submit all documents showing what your original planned pre-paid arrangements were, along with any receipts and documents showing your new arrangements, and advice from the travel provider indicating the non-refundable portion of the journey.
 Any compensation and/or refunds received by third parties such as airlines or for transport, food or accommodation will be deducted from any settlement if your subsequent claim is accepted.